-- - Economic factors over which the Company has no control, including changes in inflation, interest rates and foreign currency exchange rates.

-- - Competitive factors including generic competition as patents on key products, such as Prozac, expire; pricing pressures, both in the U.S. and abroad, primarily from managed care groups and government agencies; and technological advances and patents obtained by competitors.

-- - Governmental factors including laws, regulations, and judicial decisions at the state and federal level related to Medicare, Medicaid and healthcare reform; and laws and regulations affecting international pricing and pharmaceutical reimbursement.

-- - The difficulties and uncertainties inherent in new product development.
-New product candidates that appear promising in development may fail to reach the market or their use may be restricted because of efficacy or safety concerns, inability to obtain necessary regulatory approvals, difficulty or excessive costs to manufacture, or infringement of the patents or intellectual property rights of others.

-- - Delays and uncertainties in the FDA approval process and the approval processes in other countries, resulting in lost market opportunity.

-- - Unexpected safety or efficacy concerns arising with respect to marketed products, whether or not scientifically justified, leading to product recalls, withdrawals or declining sales.

-- - Legal factors including unanticipated litigation of product liability claims; antitrust litigation; environmental matters; and patent disputes with competitors (including the pending Prozac patent litigation with Barr and Geneva, discussed in the Company's 10-K and 10-Q filings) which could preclude commercialization of products or negatively affect the profitability of existing products.

-- - Future difficulties obtaining or the inability to obtain existing levels of product liability insurance.

-- - Changes in tax laws, including the amendment to the Section 936 income tax credit, and future changes in tax laws related to the remittance of foreign earnings or investments in foreign countries with favorable tax rates.

-- - Changes in accounting standards promulgated by the Financial Accounting Standards Board, the Securities and Exchange Commission, and the American Institute of Certified Public Accountants which are adverse to the Company.
+- - Economic factors over which the Company has no control, including changes in inflation, interest rates and foreign currency exchange rates. - Competitive factors including generic competition as patents on key products, such as Prozac, expire; pricing pressures, both in the U.S. and abroad, primarily from managed care groups and government agencies; and technological advances and patents obtained by competitors. - Governmental factors including laws and regulations and judicial decisions at the state and federal level related to Medicare, Medicaid and healthcare reform; and laws and regulations affecting international pricing and pharmaceutical reimbursement. - The difficulties and uncertainties inherent in new product development.
+New product candidates that appear promising in development may fail to reach the market or may not be as commercially successful as anticipated because of efficacy or safety concerns, inability to obtain necessary regulatory approvals, limitations on approved indications, difficulty or excessive costs to manufacture, or infringement of the patents or intellectual property rights of others. - Delays and uncertainties in the FDA approval process and the approval processes in other countries, resulting in lost market opportunity. - Unexpected safety or efficacy concerns arising with respect to marketed products, whether or not scientifically justified, leading to product recalls, withdrawals or declining sales. - Legal factors including unanticipated litigation of product liability claims; antitrust litigation; environmental matters; and patent disputes with competitors which could preclude commercialization of products or negatively affect the profitability of existing products. - - Future difficulties obtaining or the inability to obtain existing levels of product liability insurance. - Changes in tax laws, including the amendment to the Section 936 income tax credit, and future changes in tax laws related to the remittance of foreign earnings or investments in foreign countries with favorable tax rates. - - Changes in accounting standards promulgated by the Financial Accounting Standards Board, the Securities and Exchange Commission, and the American Institute of Certified Public Accountants which are adverse to the Company.

-- - Internal factors such as changes in business strategies and the impact of restructurings, impairments in asset carrying values and business combinations.
+- Factors such as changes in business strategies and the impact of restructurings, impairments in asset carrying values and business combinations. - Difficulties in modification or replacement of existing computer systems and/or software in order to render the Company's various computer systems ready for the year 2000, including the difficulties encountered by third party vendors and/or suppliers in their failure to render their systems and/or software to be ready for the year 2000.